 The Nuclear Regulatory Commission is responsible for reviewing and issuing a Part 72 license to operate a consolidated interim storage facility at the WCS site.
 The licensing and regulatory process is a thorough and lengthy process evaluating and ensuring the safety of the facility and the environment.
 During the facility’s design, construction and operations, the NRC will perform regular inspections in its oversite role.
 NRC has exclusive jurisdiction over regulation of used nuclear fuel.
 The State of Texas maintains active oversight of the existing WCS site and operations through the Texas Commission on Environmental Quality (TCEQ).
 TCEQ regulates all current site disposal operations at the WCS facilities in Andrews County and will continue to do so.

 You will be storing UNF from all over the United States.
-Shouldn’t this new CISF be more robust than those constructed at the power plants in order to hold a large quantity?
+Shouldn’t this new CISF be designed differently than those constructed at the power plants in order to hold a large quantity?

-The design and certification for the existing NRC-licensed storage systems at sites located across the nation must often take into account even more severe weather (i.e. wind/tornado, earthquake, flooding, etc.) than the environmental range of conditions at the west Texas site.
+The design and certification for the existing NRC-licensed storage systems at sites located across the nation must often take into account even more severe weather (i.e. wind/tornado, earthquake, flooding, etc.) than the environmental range of conditions at the West Texas site.
 Therefore, moving the fuel to the WCS Andrews site reduces the environmental risk to the stored used nuclear fuel.
 Consolidated storage in this location also provides security advantages over more multiple, densely populated sites.
 Regarding the quantity of stored fuel: Since each used fuel canister is stored in its own robust overpack, any concern with one canister would not affect the security or containment of fuel stored in other canisters.
-To be clear, used nuclear fuel in dry storage is not volatile or explosive, and the dry storage components are engineered to securely contain and cool the used fuel sealed within.
+Used nuclear fuel in dry storage is not volatile or explosive, and the dry storage components are engineered to securely contain the used fuel sealed within and remove heat.

 WCS is designed to handle low-level waste.
 How can it handle high-level used nuclear fuel and radioactive waste, and isn’t that a danger to the community?

 The proposed CISF is a separate facility next to the existing WCS Operational area, with its own security fences and access control.
 Handling of used nuclear fuel storage systems is performed using only systems specifically engineered for that purpose and reviewed in the NRC licensing process.
 Proper handling of used nuclear fuel in the approved dry storage systems presents extremely low risk.
-Interim Storage Partners brings together the combined capabilities of Orano WCS, and NAC International.
+Interim Storage Partners brings together the combined capabilities of Orano, WCS, and NAC International.
 Orano has more than 50 years’ experience safely transporting and storing used nuclear fuel, and globally transports more than 200 casks every year.
-Orano has more than 30 years’ experience in the U.S. in safe management and transport of used nuclear fuel.
+Orano has more than 30 years’ experience in the U.S. in safe used fuel management and nuclear materials transport.
 NAC has more than 30 years of experience in providing a wide range of services and equipment to the nuclear industry.
 This experience includes a quarter century in designing, engineering, licensing, operating, and maintaining used fuel management systems for storage and transport.
 The WCS Andrews facility is one of a very few number of facilities where there is an existing workforce already experienced in handling radioactive waste.